berlinplan/berlinplan.github.io/readme.md

 After 50%+ YES Decision: Which company Should build it? pay it Step by Step from each person Account or Should we send the money to a Psychopathically system to pay the company?

-> <sub> Example 3: should we sanction Russia, Saudi Arabia, USA or China for Human rights?
+> <sub> Example 3: should we sanction Russia, Saudi Arabia, USA or China for Human rights? </sub>

 > <sub> Example 4: In a Village of 100 people.
-Voting example:
+Voting example:  </sub>

-User 76: I think the Village is too dry, do we need to plant Tree?
+User 76: I think the Village is too dry, do we need to plant Tree?  </sub>
 No -
-Yes (by clicking Yes, Insert how many Trees?)
+Yes (by clicking Yes, Insert how many Trees?) </sub>

-Pro comment on the right :
+Pro comment on the right:  </sub>

 user 4.
 Human belongs to Nature.
-Having contact with Nature is necessary for Having a mental health for Human, children Environment (link to study1) -20 vote for this comment
+Having contact with Nature is necessary for Having a mental health for Human, children Environment (link to study1) -20 vote for this comment  </sub>

-User 22: if we have birds we have birds -12
+User 22: if we have birds we have birds -12.  </sub>

-Contra :
+Contra:  </sub>

 User 74: plant a New Tree Costs 30€.
 You need Investment in water System.
 You need Company that care about it.
 100€ per month.
 Devided to 100: a Family of 5 has to pay 5€.
 I dont want to pay this.
 We have Here enough Forst.
-No more Costs please. +20
+No more Costs please. +20  </sub>

 User 12: we have enough Trees.
-Each Tree Costs a lot to plant. +17
+Each Tree Costs a lot to plant. +17  </sub>

-Results :
+Results:  </sub>

 > <sub> 80% want to plant Tree </sub>